Oswald the Lucky Rabbit: Video games

-In 1995, Oswald briefly appeared in Férias Frustradas do Pica-Pau, a Woody Woodpecker video game released for the Sega Master System and the Mega Drive in Brazil only.
+In 1995, Oswald briefly appeared in Férias Frustradas do Pica-Pau, a Woody Woodpecker video game released for the Master System and the Mega Drive in Brazil only.

+In 2006, Oswald made a cameo in the Intro of a Panchiko Machine game called Woody Woodpecker CR 2.

-Oswald is one of the main characters in the video game franchise Epic Mickey.
-The world of Epic Mickey is called "Wasteland" and it is similar to Disneyland but for "forgotten" Disney characters, including Oswald, who rules the place.
-Actually, Oswald fashioned it after Disneyland, but he put images of himself in the place of Mickey in the statue with Walt Disney and other places throughout the town.
-Oswald was the first cartoon character to be "forgotten" and inhabit Wasteland.
-Oswald dislikes Mickey for stealing his popularity that he felt he deserved.
-Oswald tries to make Wasteland a better place for forgotten characters, especially his "bunny children" and his wife Ortensia.
+Oswald is one of the main characters in the 2010 video game Epic Mickey and its 2024 remake, Epic Mickey: Rebrushed.
+The world of Epic Mickey takes place in "Wasteland", a setting that mirrors elements of Disneyland but as a home for "forgotten" Disney characters, including Oswald, who rules over the environment.
+Oswald fashioned Wasteland after Disneyland, although it is darker and distorted.
+He implements his likeness into areas Mickey Mouse normally appears, such as the iconic Partners statue with Walt Disney and other imagery throughout the town.
+Oswald was the first cartoon character to be "forgotten" and eventually lose his relevance, now inhabiting Wasteland.
+Oswald also dislikes Mickey for stealing his popularity that he felt he deserved.
+Despite his resentment, Oswald tries to maintain peace and make Wasteland a better place for forgotten characters, especially his "bunny children" and his wife Ortensia.

 Epic Mickey 2: The Power of Two is a video game that was released on November 18, 2012.
 Unlike the previous game, Epic Mickey 2 features full voiced cut-scenes with Frank Welker (Welker had also provided Oswald's vocal effects in the previous game) as Oswald's first voice actor in an Oswald the Lucky Rabbit production from Disney.
-(Bill Nolan was Oswald's first voice actor in 1929, when Walter Lantz produced the Oswald cartoons.)
+Bill Nolan was Oswald's first voice actor in 1929, when Walter Lantz produced the Oswald cartoons.

 Tetsuya Nomura, creator and lead producer of the Kingdom Hearts franchise, had requested for Oswald's use in Kingdom Hearts III, but the response from Disney was that the character would be "too difficult" to use, with no further clarification or details from Disney.
 Nomura cites Oswald as one of his favorite Disney characters.

+On November 30, 2023, Oswald was added as a playable racer in Disney Speedstorm during its fifth season alongside Ortensia, while he appears in Disney Dreamlight Valley as part of its "Eternity Isle" expansion.
+He is voiced by David Errigo Jr. in both appearances.